taw00/dashcore-rpm/documentation/howto.dashcore-masternode-setup.systemd.md

 resolution of installed RPM packages per these instructions will bring in anything you need.

-Ensure that your bare-metal server meets at least these requirements:<br />
+Ensure that your bare-metal server meets at least these requirements:
-_Again, revisit this page for more information: <https://dashpay.atlassian.net/wiki/display/DOC/Masternode+Update>_

 * 2GB RAM
 * 40 GB disk